-The amazing of using row covers to grow cole crops like broccoli, cabbage, and cauliflower include bug protection and weather protection for stronger, more productive plants.
+The amazing benefits of using row covers to grow brassicas like broccoli, cabbage, and cauliflower include bug protection and weather protection for stronger, more productive plants.

 One of the things I’ve learned by trial and error in my gardening journey is that the early spring, cool season vegetables like broccoli, cabbages, and cauliflower (known as group as ‘cole’ crops or ‘brassicas’) LOVE growing under a lightweight cover.